FMD supports the NCIA

 November 29, 2012

-Illinois State Assembly Delays Consideration of Legalizing Marijuana for Medical Use
+Illinois State Assembly Delays Consideration of Legalizing Marijuana for Medical Use:

 The Illinois General Assembly was yesterday set to consider whether to legalize the use of marijuana for medical purposes, thereby joining a growing group of states that officially approve cannabis as a medicine.
 However, given that the measure lacked sufficient support to pass, voting was delayed.
+The at-issue proposal for a three-year pilot program would make Illinois the second most populous state to allow medical marijuana, after California.
+Nineteen states and the District of Columbia have legalized medical marijuana.
+Colorado and Washington voters decided on November 6 to legalize recreational use of cannabis.

 November 6, 2012

-Massachusetts Becomes 19th State to Allow Medical Marijuana
+Massachusetts Becomes 19th State to Allow Medical Marijuana:

 Massachusetts voters passed Question 3, allowing the medical use of cannabis.
-In so doing, Massachusetts has become the 19th state in the nation to have acknowledged and legalized marijuana use for medical purposes
+In so doing, Massachusetts has become the 19th state in the nation to have acknowledged and legalized marijuana use for medical purposes.

 November 6, 2012

-Colorado and Washington State Voters Decide to Legalize recreational Use of Cannabis
+Colorado and Washington State Voters Decide to Legalize recreational Use of Cannabis:

 September 10, 2012

-Voters of Flint, Michigan Propose Marijuana Possession Depenalization for November Ballot
+Voters of Flint, Michigan Propose Marijuana Possession Depenalization for November Ballot:

 Last week, a citizens’ initiative to modify the municipal code was approved by city officials.
 The initiative proposes to lift criminal penalties for possession of up to an ounce of cannabis or paraphernalia for those over 19.
-Currently, Michigan state law holds possession of marijuana as a misdemeanor offense, punishable by one year imprisonment and a $2000 fine.
+Currently, Michigan State law holds possession of marijuana as a misdemeanor offense, punishable by one year imprisonment and a $2000 fine.
 Other Michigan cities have followed Flint’s suit.
 In Detroit, a proposal is on the table to lift criminal penalties for up to an ounce of marijuana for those over 21, and in Grand Rapid and Ypsilanti, voters will decide on proposals to make first-time marijuana offenses a civil fine, and of the lowest priority for law enforcement.

 September 6, 2012

-California Supreme Court Upholds that Municipalities May Not Ban Medical Marijuana Dispensaries
+California Supreme Court Upholds that Municipalities May Not Ban Medical Marijuana Dispensaries:

 September 6, 2012

-Medical Marijuana Act Qualifies for Arkansas's November Ballot
+Medical Marijuana Act Qualifies for Arkansas's November Ballot:

 The Arkansas Medical Marijuana Act of 2012 will now appear on the November electoral ballot.
-The Act proposes to lift criminal and civil penalties for marijuana possession and use of up to two and a half ounces for qualified patients, including those suffering from cancer, Crohn’s, post-traumatic stress disorder, and fribromyalgia.
+The Act proposes to lift criminal and civil penalties for marijuana possession and use of up to two and a half ounces for qualified patients, including those suffering from cancer, Crohn’s, post-traumatic stress disorder, and fibromyalgia.
 To facilitate and regulate the distribution of medical marijuana, the Act would also permit state establishment of nonprofit dispensaries for approved patients.
 Patients may also cultivate fixed amounts of cannabis, themselves.
 If passed, the Medical Marijuana Act would render Arkansas the 18th state to allow for medical marijuana.

 August 17, 2012

-No Tax Deductions for Cannabis Dispensaries
+No Tax Deductions for Cannabis Dispensaries:

 August 10, 2012

-Congress Introduces Medical Marijuana Property Rights Protection Act
+Congress Introduces Medical Marijuana Property Rights Protection Act:

-House Bill 6335, also known as the Medical Marijuana Property Rights Protection Act, is aimed at the Controlled Substances Act, so that patients who possess medical marijuana in compliance with state law are exempt from civil forfeiture of their property due to state and federal conflict in regards to marijuana laws.
+House Bill 6335, also known as the Medical Marijuana Property Rights Protection Act, is aimed at the Controlled Substances Act, so that patients who possess medical marijuana in compliance with state law are exempt from civil forfeiture of their property due to state and federal conflict of marijuana laws.
 California Democrat Congresswoman Barbara Lee introduced the bill in response to the increased federal raids and civil forfeitures in California lately.
 She hopes that the bill will “provide clarification to California businesses and security for California patients.”
 She sees the federal crackdown on medical marijuana as conflicting with voters’ will and undermining democracy.
-Lee and her eight co-sponsors now await action to be taken on the bill after review from multiple Congress committees.
+Lee and her eight co-sponsors now await action to be taken on the bill after a review from multiple Congress committees.

 August 7, 2012

-American Judo Athlete Expelled from the Olympics for Marijuana Use
+American Judo Athlete Expelled from the Olympics for Marijuana Use:

 Nicholas Delpopolo, 23-year-old American judoka, has been expelled from the Olympics after failing a drug test on account of eating food that had been baked with marijuana.
 Delpopolo claims he was unaware the baked goods contained cannabis.
 He was tested on July 30, the day of his competition, and accepted the disqualification gracefully, concluding with hopes to represent the United States in the future.
 Italy’s 50 km race walk athlete, Alex Schwazer, also was expelled from the Olympics after failing a drug test.
 Schwazer broke the Olympic record in Beijing, but he is not competing in London this year due to his failed drug test.
 Meanwhile, past time marijuana users Michael Phelps and Usain Bolt have both proven to be major champions, winning multiple medals in London this year.